“You need more protein.”

 However, you'll be happy to know you do have some options to combat this:

 - Choose liquid protein sources, such as whey protein shakes, yoghurt, or milk.
-A drink I recommend is The Strongman Shake, which allows you to get calories in, which according to research makes things more palatable, digestible, absorbed faster and easier to track (source)
+A drink I recommend is The Strongman Shake, a research-backed way to get more calories in by making foods more palatable, digestible, trackable and absorb easier (source)

 - Choose high-calorie protein sources, such as salmon, grass-fed beef and chicken thighs.
 These are higher in protein while also being high in (healthy) fat, raising their overall calorie content.
 You'll be able to hit two birds with one stone.